-- dedicata sunt; - 30. quae a benefactoribus missioni sine ulla specificatione donantur. - 54.
+- 2o. quae officio Vicarii et Praefecti dedicata sunt; - 3o. quae a benefactoribus missioni sine ulla specificatione donantur. - 54.
 Parochiae omnes et deficientibus parochiis stationes stabiles, quae a Praesule missionis in personas juridicas eriguntur, possident bona immobilia et mobilia, quae ipsis inserviunt. - 55.
-Praesul missionis gravi de causa bona temporalia ab una statione vel instituto ad alterum stationem vel institutum sui territorii transferre potest, auditis prius omnibus quorum interest et salvis piorum fundatorum oblatorum voluntatibus specialiter declaratis, atque obtenta licentia Apostolicae Sedis, si valor rei transferendae transcendit 30 000 frcs. - 56.
+Praesul missionis gravi de causa bona temporalia ab una statione vel instituto ad alterum stationem vel institutum sui territorii transferre potest, auditis prius omnibus quorum interest et salvis piorum fundatorum vel oblatorum voluntatibus specialiter declaratis, atque obtenta licentia Apostolicae Sedis, si valor rei transferendae transcendit 30 000 frcs. - 56.
 Ipsis missionariis nullum jus translationis bonorum de una statione ad alteram vel de uno instituto ad aliud competit; ideo missionarius etiam in casu, quo ab Ordinario de una statione ad alteram mutatur, de bonis missionis sine expressa Ordinarii licentia nihil potest secumferre, ne illud quidem, quod ipse ex donis benefactorum stationi procuravit.
-Pecuniam vero a benefactoribus immediate acceptatam, et nondum erogatam, nisi data sit ad specialem finem prioris stationis v. gr. ad ecclesiam aedificandam, ad orphanotrophium sustentandum, potest ad novam
+Pecuniam vero a benefactoribus immediate acceptatam, et nondum erogatam, nisi data sit ad specialem finem prioris stationis v. gr. ad ecclesiam aedificandam, ad orphanotrophium

-- 2^{0} . quae officio Vicarii et Praefecti 2^{0} .
-Which are destined for the office of the Vicar and the Prefect; - 30.
+- 2°.
+Which are destined for the office of the Vicar and the Prefect; - 3°.
 Which are given as donation by benefactors of the mission without any specification. - 54.
 All parishes and, where there are no parishes, permanent stations which are established by the head of the mission as juridical persons possess (own) the immovable and movable goods which serve their purposes. - 55.
 For a grave reason the head of the mission can transfer temporal goods from one station or institution to another station or institution of his territory, after having previously consulted all concerned and respecting the expressly declared will of pious founders or donors, as well as having obtained the permission of the Apostolic See if the value of the property be transferred exceeds 30 000 francs. - 56.
-Missionaries themselves have no right to transfer goods from one station to another or from one institute to another; the missionary, therefore, even in case he is moved by the Ordinary from one station to another, as regards the goods of the mission cannot take along anything without explicit permission of the the Ordinary not even that which he himself acquired with the gifts of benefactors for the station.
-However, monev received directly benefactors and not yet spent, unless given for a specific purpose of the first station, e. g. for building a church, for maintaining an orphanage, he can take stationem transferre ibique prudenti erogare.
-Absolute consilio interdictum est quominus missionarius translatus res mobiles prioris immobiles stationis vendat, ut pecuniam ex venditione acceptam secumferat; qua machinatione incurrit periculum incidendi in excommunicationem Sedi Apostolicae reservatam.
+Missionaries themselves have no right to transfer goods from one station to another or from one institute to another; the missionary, therefore, even in case he is moved by the Ordinary from one station to another, as regards the goods of the mission cannot take along anything without the explicit permission of the Ordinary not even that which he himself acquired with the gifts of benefactors for the station.
+However, money received directly from benefactors and not yet spent, unless given for a specific purpose of the first station, e. g. for building sustentandum, potest ad novam stationem transferre ibique prudenti consilio erogare.
+Absolute interdictum est quominus missionarius translatus res mobiles vel immobiles prioris stationis vendat, ut pecuniam ex venditione acceptam secumferat; qua machinatione incurrit periculum incidendi in excommunicationem Sedi Apostolicae reservatam.